We all want to model intuitive eating for kids, but how exactly do we do that?

 I really want to create a safe, respectful and nurturing environment around food in our house and to do so, I’ve really learned a lot about intuitive eating for kids.

-So, I figured I’d walk you through some of the ways we approach food to support raising a healthy happy eater and make mealtimes for enjoyable for all.
+So, I figured I’d walk you through some of the ways we approach food among the 10 principles of intuitive eating to support raising a healthy happy eater and make mealtimes for enjoyable for all.

 Truthfully, the toddler years are difficult with food.
 They like something one day, and despise it the next.
 They want to throw food, make a mess, and suddenly become pickier overnight.